altocodenl/tagaway/readme.md

 - Upload
    - Don't redraw box of new uploads when other uploads are updated.
    - Fix number of pictures in ongoing upload.
+   - Snackbar when pics are finished uploading, "your pics have been uploaded, you can find them in 'View Pictures'
    - * Show number of duplicates skipped & photos ignored.
    - * Show ETA in ongoing upload.
    - * Show thumbnail of last picture on upload.
    - * Mobile: show upload box as folders only, since there's no dropdown or perhaps no folders.
    - Document element, listeners & store.
-   - Snackbar when pics are finished uploading, "your pics have been uploaded, you can find them in 'View Pictures'" **Discuss**
    - UI team changes (Ruben):
       - Upload flow
          - Starting state: area from dropdown & button for files & button for folder upload.